rd-uk/rduk-errors/README.md

 }
 ```

-You can add your own custom error
+You can also add your own custom error

 ```js